mirror6677/CSCI208/project/report/Report.md

 ## Background

 As stated in the official FAQ site of Go [[1]](https://golang.org/doc/faq#Origins), the language was started on September 21, 2007 by three researchers at Google — Robert Griesemer, Rob Pike and Ken Thompson.
 Go became a public open source project on November 10, 2009.
 Many people from the community have contributed ideas, discussions, and code.
 Go is a compiled language [[2]](https://golang.org/doc/).
 The purpose of this language is to combine the ease of programming of an interpreted, dynamically typed language with the efficiency and safety of a statically typed, compiled language.
-Looking at the job market, several Go programs deployed in production inside Google.
+Looking at the job market, there are several Go programs deployed in production inside Google.
 Some companies that are currently using Go are: BuzzFeed, Comcast, Dell, Docker, Dropbox, Ebay, Facebook, iBM, Lyft, Medium, Mozilla, Netflix, Oracle, Pinterest, Reddit, Slack, Twitter, Uber, VMWare.
 A full list of companies can be accessed here [[3]](https://github.com/golang/go/wiki/GoUsers).

 [1] https://golang.org/doc/faq#Origins (The Go Programming Language FAQ — Origins)